Olivine-Labs/lua-style-guide/README.md

     end
     ```

-  - Prefer lots of small functions to large complex functions.

   **[[⬆]](#TOC)**

 ## <a name='properties'>Properties</a>

-  - Use dot notation when accessing properties.
+  - Use dot notation when accessing known properties.

     ```lua
     local luke = {